Ousted founder Julia Angwin returns to The Markup – TechCrunch

 The yet-to-launch tech journalism site The Markup has had a bumpy 2019 — co-founder and editor-in-chief Julia Angwin was fired, prompting the departure of the majority of the editorial staff.
-Soon after, the The Markup’s other founders (whose disputes with Angwin apparently led to her ouster) left the company themselves.
+Soon after, The Markup’s other founders (whose disputes with Angwin apparently led to her ouster) left the company themselves.

-Now things may be back on track, with Angwin returning to the EIC role, and the six staffers who’d quit in protest returning as well.
+Now things may be back on track, with Angwin returning to the EIC role, and the six staffers who’d quit in protest returning, as well.

 In fact, a New York Times story about Angwin’s reinstatement suggests that there’s been a surprising amount of continuity behind the scenes, with The Markup continuing to pay Angwin and her staff while they continued to work on articles and meet in Angwin’s living room.

-In addition to announcing Angwin’s return, The Markup says it has hired former BuzzFeed vice president and associate general counsel Nabiha Syed to serve as president, along with Evelyn Larrubia, who will be come managing editor for investigations.
+In addition to announcing Angwin’s return, The Markup says it has hired former BuzzFeed vice president and associate general counsel Nabiha Syed to serve as president, along with Evelyn Larrubia, who will become managing editor for investigations.

 “Technology is shaping our world faster than most people can keep up, before we can digest the implications of any of it,” Angwin said in the announcement.
 “We believe our data-driven approach to tech accountability journalism will bring facts to this emotional debate.
 And I can’t think of two more accomplished leaders in their fields than Nabiha and Evelyn to join me in the venture.”